jwdelta/CanSys/README.md

 - pandas: Provides robust data structures for efficient data manipulation and analysis.

 **R Packages:**
 - ANNOVAR: Utilized for annotating which genes are associated with variations.
-Please also download the gene-based annotation file "refGene" (build: hg38).
+Please also download the gene-based annotation file "refGene" and filter-based annotation file "gnomad41_exome" (build: hg38).
 - dpGMM: Utilized for fitting Gaussian Mixture Model (GMM) to 1D expression data and assigning data points to individual Gaussian components.
 - optparse: Facilitates the parsing of command-line options in R scripts.
 - fgsea: Fast Gene Set Enrichment Analysis tool.